Mapping Event Participation

 conference participation

 I hosted Tutor/Mentor Leadership and Networking Conferences in Chicago every six months from May 1994 to May 2015.
-This is a graphic shows an interactive visualization created by students in an Information Visualization (IVMOOC) class at Indiana University.
-It shows participants at each conference.
+This is a graphic that shows an interactive visualization of conference participants created by students in a Fall 2025 Information Visualization (IVMOOC) class at Indiana University.
+You can use the search bar at the upper left to select a year to review.
+You can zoom into the map to find names of organizations.
 See images created from this and a description of its purpose in this article.

 Nov 2008 conference participation